Only an Expressive personality could wear a dress made entirely of meat to present at an awards show.

-Only an Expressive personality could become a fitness guru wearing satin shorts and a tank top for nearly 30 years.
+Only an Expressive personality could become a fitness guru who has worn satin shorts and a tank top for nearly 30 years.

-The world is a stage to Expressives partly because we reward them for their uniqueness, their vision and their thoughts, which they can express to others easily.
+The world is a stage for the Expressive personality style partly because we reward them for their uniqueness, vision, and thoughts, which they can express to others easily.

-Expressives are great at selling your entire store; they open the funnel up to maximize possibilities.
+Expressives are great at selling your entire store; they open the funnel to maximize possibilities.

 Expressive personalities are the spark plugs for your crew.
 When you open a new store, these are frequently the personalities who come to apply.
 That's because they love new things.
 Once it becomes humdrum or routine, they are looking elsewhere.
 Life is short.

 If it is a great day at the beach, they’ll be the first to call in sick.
-Their charm can’t make up for such unreliability, so many employers avoid them.
+Their charm can’t compensate for such unreliability, so many employers avoid them.

 Which is a mistake.

-Expressives enjoy playing with the products, and they have no fear of selling them.
+Expressives enjoy playing with the products and have no fear of selling them.

-They make such great salespeople because there is no fear of rejection from others plus Expressives have a natural ability to connect on an emotional, personal level with anyone.
-They can be a great chameleon and make anyone feel comfortable around them.
+They make such great salespeople because there is no fear of rejection from others plus, Expressives have a natural ability to connect on an emotional, personal level with anyone.
+They can be great chameleons and make anyone feel comfortable around them.

-Much like the Driver personality, I said they can do this.
+Much like the Driver personality, they say I can do this.

-But untrained Expressive retail salespeople can be too much for a lot of people.
-Their natural vibrancy and peacockiness can also be tiring to manage.
+But untrained Expressive retail salespeople can be too much for many people.
+Their natural vibrancy and pea-cockiness can also be tiring to manage.

 For an Expressive personality, more choice is better.
-But that's the opposite of the way 90% of the people in the world see things; most people want their choices brought down to one or two.
+But that's the opposite of how 90% of people see things; most people want their choices to be one or two.

 A woman walked into our shop and asked, “How much is this vest?”
 The Expressive employee quickly replied, “More than you can afford.”
-A bit shocked, she replied, “How do you know how much I can afford?”
-And like the smooth talking, shape-shifting people Expressives can be, he answered, “I saw all those shopping bags in your hands and thought you might have been out of money.”
+Shocked, she replied, “How do you know how much I can afford?”
+And like the smooth-talking, shape-shifting people Expressives can be, he answered, “I saw all those shopping bags in your hands and thought you might have been out of money.”

 Expressives are the ones who tell you all the benefits of a product.
 The trouble is they can sell based on sheer emotion, so they may overstate some of the facts of what it really can do.